WebAssembly/spec/interpreter/README.md

 After a module is _registered_ under a string name it is available for importing in other modules.

+The failure string in assertions exists for documentation purposes.
+The reference interpreter itself checks that the string is a prefix of the actual error message it generates.

 The script format supports additional syntax for defining modules.
 A module of the form `(module binary <string>*)` is given in binary form and will be decoded from the (concatenation of the) strings.
 A module of the form `(module quote <string>*)` is given in textual form and will be parsed from the (concatenation of the) strings.
 In both cases, decoding/parsing happens when the command is executed, not when the script is parsed, so that meta commands like `assert_malformed` can be used to check expected errors.